mfrontz/i501-final/README.md

 - Dropped rows that were missing data for the column named "Estimated (%)" which is the core data used in all the data visualizations (this only dropped 58 rows out of 118423 total rows)
 - Filled blank values for doses of certain vaccines based on CDC documentation that explained what those blank values actually represent (e.g., the "Combined 7 Series" vaccine did not list a dose value, but the rows for this vaccine represent children who have received the "Full Series" of this vaccine, etc.)
 - Renamed certain columns to make them more clear (e.g., renamed "Geography" column to "Geographic Area", renamed "Insurance Coverage" column to "Health Insurance Coverage", etc.)
-- Added a new column for state abbreviation by translating any state names in the "Geographic Area" column to their corresponding two-letter abbreviation.
-This was needed for the choropleth map of the United States, which requires state abbreviations to plot their corresponding data values.
+- Added a new column for state abbreviation by translating any state names in the "Geographic Area" column into their corresponding two-letter abbreviation.
+This was needed for the choropleth map of the United States, which requires two-letter abbreviations for states in order to plot their corresponding data values.

 ## Algorithm Description